DOUG MANKOFF / CEO

 In October 1999, Mike formed Cornice Entertainment, a motion picture and television production and management company.
 In 2000, he also formed the feature film distribution company MAC Releasing, which in the summer of 2004 merged with ThinkFilm (a Canadian based distribution company) and became the head of its west coast office, in addition to his production and management activities.

-Mike Marcus serves on the Board of Visitors of the College of Communications at Pennsylvania State University.
+Mike Marcus serves on the Dean’s Advisory Council of the College of Communications at Pennsylvania State University as well as, serves as the Chairman of the board for the Oversight Committee of the College of Communications at Pennsylvania State University - LA Campus.
 He has also served on the board of the Wellness Community, the Environmental Media Association and the Will Vinton Studios.

 STEVE PARKINSON / DIRECTOR OF FINANCE